BanaNar/CSC391-CV-Project1/README.md

-# Computer Vision - Project1
+# Computer Vision - Project 1

 This assignment contains three main parts: spatial filtering, frequency analysis, and frequency filtering.
 It is designed for you to explore and gain deeper understanding of the underlying concepts in these topics by